12 Reasons Why String of Rubies Plant (Othonna capensis) is Dropping Leaves & Remedies

 Remedies

-Cut back the bare stems to rejuvenate growth and move the String of Rubies Plant to a brighter spot where it will receive bright light with some morning sunshine.
+Cutback the bare stems to rejuvenate growth and move the String of Rubies Plant to a brighter spot where it will receive bright light with 6-8 hours of morning or late afternoon sunlight.

 Exposing a String of Rubies Plant to hot direct sunshine can cause dehydration and sunscorch which may result in wilting, leaf drop and eventual death of the plant if it is not corrected.